-Place the chicks under the light in the brooder as quickly as possible.
+Place the chicks under the light in the brooder as guickly as possible.
 It can take some time for your chicks' internal temperature to regulate.
 Once your birds start to warm up, they will become more active.
 Warm chicks will spread out evenly, and most likely begin exploring their new home.
-Cold chicks will huddle together under the light.
+Cold chicks will huddle together under the light and be lethargic.
 Making a brooder area that will mimic a mother hen is ideal.
 The babies need an area to warm up, and an area to cool off and play.
 You will want a heat source on one side of the brooder.
-The temperature under the light should be 100°.
-Equally important, is enough space for a cool zone on the other side of the brooder.
+The temperature at floor level under the light should be 100-105 degrees F. Equally important is enough space for a cool zone on the other side of the brooder.
 The brooder should be free of draft to ensure the temperature stays steady enough to maintain this temperature the first week.
-See the enclosed free thermometer for temperature quides.
+Most totes and tubs are too small to allow for a cool side and must NOT be used.